 Head back to iBooks Author and select Table of Contents in the Book pane.
 Then in your Media folder, find chapter1.png and drag it onto the Table of Contents screen — just as you did with your cover image.
 This spices up the Table of Contents screen with some background artwork, like so:

 Now that you have a chapter defined in your table of contents, you can add some images and text to it.

 Select Chapter 1 in the Books pane and drag the same image file you used above — chapter1.png — from the Media folder onto the page.
-Change the chapter title and the text as well to match the screenshot below:
+Change the chapter title to “

 You can easily add and remove whole pages, and even sections, from your iBook — the next section talks about just that!

 Keeping the Lawyers Happy — Adding a Copyright Notice

 You want to make sure that no one is going to steal your content and make millions off of your hard work, so you’ll need a copyright page in your iBook.

 Select Section 1 in the Book pane — you’ll be adding in a new section later on with a much nicer layout, anyway:

 With Section 1 highlighted, press delete on your keyboard.
 That takes care of the unwanted page, but what about a copyright notice?

 Now that you have a copyright page inserted, you’ll need to move it somewhere logical; it’s going to look a little out of place in the middle of your book.
 Select the new Untitled page in the Books pane, as so: